Are you planning on driving in France? Get up to speed with everything you need to know with our guide to driving and parking in France.

 Car rental and car sharing in France

-You must usually be 18 years old to hire a car in France, although some companies require drivers to be 21 or older and have held a full driving licence for at least a year.
+You must usually be 18 years old to hire a car in France, although some companies require drivers to be 21 or older and have held a full driving license for at least a year.
 All the usual car hire companies operate in France.
 To find a car rental company look under Location voiture in the PagesJaunes (Yellow pages)

 Buying a car in France